AdobeDocs/experience-manager-cloud-service.en/help/assets/aem-assets-adobe-stock.md

 ## Integrate [!DNL Experience Manager] and [!DNL Adobe Stock] {#integrate-aem-and-adobe-stock}

-To allow communication between [!DNL Experience Manager] and [!DNL Adobe Stock], create an IMS configuration and an [!DNL Adobe Stock] configuration in [!DNL Experience Manager].
+To establish communication between [!DNL Experience Manager] and [!DNL Adobe Stock], create an IMS configuration and an [!DNL Adobe Stock] configuration in [!DNL Experience Manager].

 >[!NOTE]
 >